systemcatch/eiapy/README.md

 API terms of service and [here](https://www.eia.gov/about/copyrights_reuse.cfm) for an explanation of copyright and reuse of their data.

-## Notes on API behaviour
+### Notes on API behaviour
-- When providing invalid time limits for a series data request data=[] is returned.
+- When providing invalid time limits for a series data request an empty data list is returned.
 - For data requests num & start cannot be used together but num & end can.
 - When an invalid series id is passed this is the response.
 ```python3